Docy Child

 Provide a detailed description of your organization’s products or services.

-Provide the type of data and people that flows through the product or service under review
+Provide the type of data and people that flow through the product or service under review.

-Please provide the list of systems / tools that flow through or support the product or service under review
+Please provide a list of systems or tools that flow through or support the product or service under review.

 Confirm your SOC 2 audit Trust Service Criteria (TSC) scope.